mmwillet/TTS.cpp/examples/perf_battery/README.md

 --n-threads (-nt):
     The number of cpu threads to run generation with.
 Defaults to 10.
+--use-metal (-m):
+    (OPTIONAL) whether or not to use metal acceleration.
+--no-cross-attn (-ca):
---model-path (-mp):
+    (OPTIONAL) Whether to not include cross attention --model-path (-mp):
     (REQUIRED) The local path of the gguf model file for Parler TTS mini v1.
---use-metal (-m):
-    Whether to use metal acceleration.
 ```

 General usage should follow from these possible parameters.
 E.G. The following command will save generated speech to the `/tmp/test.wav` file.